cosmodesi/RascalC-scripts/README.md

-# RascalC-scripts
+# RascalC scripts
-Cleaned repository focusing on running RascalC library for semi-analytical galaxy 2-point correlation function covariance matrices
+[RascalC](https://rascalc.readthedocs.io/en/latest/) is a code for fast estimation of semi-analytical covariance matrices for galaxy 2-point correlation functions (not only, but other uses have been less common).
+This is a cleaned collection of scripts utilizing its Python library (installed from <https://github.com/misharash/RascalC>).